ioana028/ioana028/README.md

 ## ✨ A Bit About Me

 * 💻 Currently improving my frontend and full-stack development skills
-* 🎮 Interested in browser games and interactive applications
+* 🎮 Interested in interactive applications